NXT The Great American Bash (2024): Background

 The Great American Bash is a professional wrestling event established in 1985.
 Following WWE's acquisition of World Championship Wrestling (WCW) in March 2001, the promotion revived the event as their own annual pay-per-view (PPV) event in 2004, which continued until 2009.
 Following this 2009 event, The Great American Bash was discontinued as a PPV.
-In 2012, WWE revived the event to be held as a special episode of SmackDown but was again discontinued.
-In 2020, WWE again revived the event, this time for the developmental brand NXT as an annual television special of the NXT program until the 2023 event, which aired via WWE's livestreaming platforms.
+In 2012, WWE revived the event to be held as a one-off special episode of SmackDown.
+In 2020, WWE again revived the event, this time for the developmental brand NXT, becoming an annual event for the brand.
+Following its revival for NXT, it aired as a television special of the weekly NXT program from 2020 to 2022, but then aired as a livestreaming event in 2023.

 On July 7, 2024, during Heatwave, the 12th Great American Bash under the WWE banner, the fifth annual for NXT, and the 26th overall, was officially announced to return, but as a television special of NXT like the events from 2020 to 2022.
 It was originally scheduled for just August 6, but was expanded to a two-part event on July 30 and August 6 at the WWE Performance Center in Orlando, Florida.
 The special episodes of NXT aired in the United States on Syfy due to coverage of the 2024 Summer Olympics airing on NXTs regular channel, the USA Network.
 This was also the first two-part Great American Bash since 2020, as the events from 2021 to 2023 were only one-night events.